compwron/compwron.github.io/_posts/2017-12-28-salary-history.md

 Shoutout to TW for giving me a pretty fair salary given my lack of a CS degree, and with living cheap I managed to pay off my student debts in only 3 years or so of living in a $375/month apartment in Bricktown (helped a lot by the fact that a lot of my college time was paid for by various scholarships)

+Note: it is legal to discuss salary (and illegal to fire people for discussing their salaries) in the USA [https://www.govdocs.com/can-employees-discuss-pay-salaries/](https://www.govdocs.com/can-employees-discuss-pay-salaries/)

+It is also interesting to look at salaries paid to USA federal employees, which are all public: [https://www.fedsdatacenter.com/federal-pay-rates/](https://www.fedsdatacenter.com/federal-pay-rates/) and a non-governmental data visualizer/searcher: [https://www.federalpay.org/employees/agencies](https://www.federalpay.org/employees/agencies)

+The twitter hashtag you want to see for (mostly tech) salaries is [#talkPay](https://twitter.com/hashtag/TalkPay?src=hash) And there is even a bot so you can see many of them in one place and/or submit your own info anonymously: [https://twitter.com/talkpay_anon](https://twitter.com/talkpay_anon)

 Feel free to ask me anything at https://twitter.com/compiledwrong although of course I may not answer. :)